tymyrddin/purple/source/docs/thirteen/the-room.md

 ## Documenting advice contemporaneously

 Decisions travel through long chains.
-The advisor's recommendation, by the time it reaches the person who acts on it, may have passed through several intermediaries, each of whom interpreted it through their own understanding of the institutional position.
+An advisor's recommendation, by the time it reaches the person who acts on it, may have passed through several intermediaries, each of whom interpreted it through their own understanding of the institutional position.
 The recommendation may have been summarised, abbreviated, or framed in the context of a subsequent conversation the advisor was